Burn Notice Characters

 Photo of Aaron MacPherson playing Burn Notice TV character C. J.

 A con man and hustler who got an inside job at a jewelry company in order to help a master-mind, Timo, steal some jewels.
 He was able to let the theives inside the company to obtain access to the safe.
 Unfortunately, his robbery was foiled by an early alarm which rang and was conned into thinking that Timo had tried to set them up.
-Current location: At large.

 Seen in episodes: 17